dvgis/dc-sdk-docs/src/base/README.md

 **`DC`**

-DC is the default namespace for the framework
+DC is the default namespace for the framework.When developing with this framework, you need to start with `DC.`

 :::danger
 Try not to use DC as variable names or namespaces when developing to avoid the framework not working properly.